ycpcs/cs320-spring2022/labs/index.md

 **NOTE: For Lab02a, Lab05, and Lab06 (the labs that require programming submissions), you MUST also refactor the name of the project to include your username - BEFORE YOU EXPORT IT AND SUBMIT IT TO MARMOSET.
 Submissions that DO NOT adhere to that guideline will not be graded until they are refactored and resubmitted.**

 Example: If I was submitting Lab02, I would refactor the **CS320\_Lab02** project to **CS320\_Lab02\_djhake2** as soon as I imported the project into Eclipse.
 You should do the same with your user name for the three projects that are listed above.

+Here are the [Installation Instructions](./Eclipse-Java-Installation.html) for the versions of Java and Eclipse that we will be using for CS320 (which are also the versions installed in KEC 119 and KEC 123).

 Due Date | Lab | File
 ---- | --- | ----